- Search The Registry

 - Creating Support

 - My Account

-At the age of eighteen, Goreleigh saw his first display of African American art in New York at the Harmon Foundation exhibition at International House, a show that inspired him to take drawing lessons while he waited tables.
+At eighteen, Goreleigh saw his first display of African American art in New York at the Harmon Foundation exhibition at International House.
+This show inspired him to take drawing lessons while he waited tables.

-In 1933, while waiting on the table of Mexican muralist Diego Rivera, Goreleigh was invited to watch him work on the murals he was mounting at Rockefeller Center; this experience he would later say “put him on the road to becoming an artist.”
+In 1933, while waiting at the table of Mexican muralist Diego Rivera, Goreleigh was invited to watch him work on the murals he was mounting at Rockefeller Center; this experience, he would later say, “put him on the road to becoming an artist.”
 In 1934, with the Works Project Administration (WPA), Goreleigh spent time with muralist Ben Shahn.
 For two years after this, he studied in Europe, returning to New York, teaching art at the Utopia House for the Federal Arts Project.
 From 1936 to ‘37, he taught at the Harlem Branch of the YMCA.

 In 1955, he opened his Studio-on-the-Canal art school, which served the community into the 1970s.
 His best-known paintings are Dean’s Alley 1938, Tomato Pickers 1962, Misery 1940, Quaker Bridge Road 1967, and Sunflower 1967.
 Rex Goreleigh died in 1986.

 Editors: Kwame Anthony Appiah and Henry Louis Gates Jr.